davidmerfield/selectae/README.md

 # Selectæ e profanis scriptoribus historiæ (1727)
-By Jean Heuzet (1660 – 1728), a French humanist and professor at the Collège de Beauvais. *Selectæ* was intended to help someone learning Latin.
+By Jean Heuzet (1660 – 1728), a French humanist and professor at the Collège de Beauvais. *Selections from the profane writers of history* was intended to help someone learning Latin.
 I will be translating from the 1790 edition printed by L. J. Prud'homme.

 ## Contents
 - [Title page](./0.0-title-page.md)